Nathan Glazer

 Nathan Glazer (February 25, 1923 – January 19, 2019) was an American sociologist who taught at the University of California, Berkeley, and for several decades at Harvard University.
 He was a co-editor of the now-defunct policy journal The Public Interest.

-Known for books such as Beyond the Melting Pot, which deal with race and ethnicity, Glazer was critical of some of the Great Society programs of the mid-1960s.
+Known for books such as Beyond the Melting Pot which deal with race and ethnicity, Glazer is critical of some of the Great Society programs of the mid-1960s.

 He was often considered neoconservative in his thinking on domestic policy, but remained a Democrat.

 He described himself as "indifferent" to the neoconservative label with which he is most associated and remarked that it was an appellation not of his choosing.

 Early life

 Born in New York City on February 25, 1923, Glazer grew up in the city's areas of East Harlem and the East Bronx.
 His parents, Jewish emigrants from the Russian Empire, spoke Yiddish in the home, and his father was a sewing machine operator.
 His older brother, Joe, would eventually become a folk musician who specialized in labor and radical themed songs.
 Glazer attended public school as a child and eventually the City College of New York.

 When Glazer attended the City College of New York in the 1940s, it was known as a hotbed of radicalism.
 Glazer fell in with a number of other young Marxists who were hostile to Soviet-style communism.
 Glazer, Irving Howe, Daniel Bell, and Irving Kristol would meet in an alcove of the City College cafeteria, and they "spent their days trying to understand how the socialist ideal of political and economic justice had ended in Joseph Stalin’s murderous tyranny."

 As Glazer would later recall, "one of the characteristics of [our] group was a notion of its universal competence...
 Culture, politics, whatever was happening we shot our mouths off on...
 It was a model created by the arrogance that if you're a Marxist you can understand anything and it was a model that even as we gave up our Marxism we nevertheless stuck with."

 Looking back years later, Kristol would remark that "even at City, [Glazer] was never much of a radical."